michaelmelita1/11Cam15/README.md

 ## Compatibility

-iPhone SE - iPhone 7 Plus
+iPhone SE - iPhone 7 Plus, iPod 7

 Techinically Compatible with A11 iPhones, but there is a Shutter Bug